-a) You are building up pension and you die before your state pension date b) You have not yet retired, you are no longer building up pension at PMT and you die c) You have retired and you die
+a) You are building up pension and you die before your state pension date b) You have not yet retired, you are no longer building up pension at PMT and you die

 In this situation, your partner is entitled to a full partner's pension.
-This is the built-up part (1) + the part still to be build up if you had built up pension with PMT until your state pension date (2) + the part on a risk basis (3).
+This is the built-up part (1) + the part still to be built up if you had built up pension with PMT until your state pension date (2) + the part on a risk basis (3).

-In this situation, your partner is entitled only to the built-up partner's pension (1).
+In this situation, your partner is entitled only to the built-up partner's pension.

 Remember: this also applies if you have not yet commenced your pension at your state pension age.